 I imagined my existence if I had been born into one of the many communities of the world where healthcare is nearly non-existent.
 Like most of the world, I wouldn’t have been born into priveledge, with affordable doctors nearby.
 I wouldn’t have had wholesome food to eat daily, and may have been exposed to the elements, civil war, and sexual acts of violence against girls.
 If I had developed the very same condition at 22, I wouldn’t be alive at 35.
 That version of me wouldn’t exist.
-I would have died a slow, painful death, like so many others with the same diseases that we in the US call “chronic,” and manage day to day, while other parts of the world call them “terminal”.
+I would have died a slow, painful death, like so many others with the same diseases that we in the US call “chronic,” and manage day to day, other parts of the world calls them “terminal”.

 The door slides again.
 I step back through the wormhole.

 I’m here in my life.
 In my own body.
 In my own bed.
 In my own reality.
 There is no other fate than mine.
 There is no other Mary.